Privacy Act 2020

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 98: Aggrieved individuals may commence proceedings in Tribunal
+98: Aggrieved individuals may commence proceedings in Tribunal, or

-or “You can take your privacy complaint to the Human Rights Review Tribunal”
+"You can take your complaint to the Tribunal if you're unhappy with the Commissioner's decision."

 Proceedings before Human Rights Review Tribunal: Proceedings in relation to complaints or investigations